 All users accessing MADIP data (whether ABS officers or otherwise) sign undertakings to use data responsibly, which includes not seeking to identify a person or release identifiable information.

 Privacy and security of personal information in the MADIP is maintained through strong legislative protections and best practice data management.
 All personal information in the MADIP is collected and stored securely by the ABS.
 Electronic and paper records containing personal information are protected in accordance with the Australian Government Protective Security Policy Framework.

 In the unlikely event of unauthorised access to, loss or disclosure of personal information, the MADIP agencies will abide by the scheme for notifiable data breaches established by the Privacy Act 1988.

 In accordance with the Australian Government records management regime, personal information in the MADIP is destroyed or deleted when no longer required.
-For more information, see the Administrative Functions Disposal Authority and ABS records authorities (issued in 2001 and 2007).
+For more information, see the Administrative Functions Disposal Authority AFDA and ABS records authorities (2001/00000540 and 2007/00105946).

 All information in the MADIP is retained by the ABS while there is a business need to do so.
 Both the source data that was used to combine datasets and the data that is used for analysis need to be retained in order to maintain and update the integrated data.
 The need for retention is reviewed annually for the project.
 This is consistent with the Privacy Act 1988.

 Under the Privacy Act 1988, agencies that collect your personal information may permit you to access or correct it, where it is reasonable and practicable for them to do so.